 Does Medicare in the US cover Stem Cell treatments?

 Medicare covers your stem cell treatment only if it’s an FDA approved hematopoietic transplant for a qualifying blood or immune disorder.
-But not for commercial treatments.
+But not for commercial or experimental treatments.

 You can read more on the official website of the Centers for Medicare & Medicaid Services